albertattard/java-boot-camp/docs/06-simple-objects/07-the-object-class/00-index.md

 }
 ```

-Note that the above version of the `equals()` method is slightly different from the previous version.
-Instead of using the `instanceof` operator we are comparing the classes.
-The above works exactly like the one before, when we used the `instanceof`.
-Now, consider the following code fragment.
+{% include custom/note.html details="The above version of the <code>equals()</code> method is slightly different from the previous version.
+Instead of using the <code>instanceof</code> operator we are comparing the classes.
+The above works exactly like the one before, when we used the <code>instanceof</code>.
+Now, consider the following code fragment." %}

 {% include custom/proceed_with_caution.html %}